DeepTrackAI/DeepTrack2/README.md

 ## Funding

-This work was supported by the ERC Starting Grant ComplexSwimmers (Grant No. 677511) and the ERC Starting Grant MAPEI (101001267).
+This work was supported by the ERC Starting Grant ComplexSwimmers (Grant No. 677511), the ERC Starting Grant MAPEI (101001267), and the Knut and Alice Wallenberg Foundation.